Sunday, August 16, 2020

 It's the height of summer garden season.
 Our first heirloom tomatoes are ripe and we're eating out of the garden every meal.
 We decided to put our inaugural tomatoes to use this year in TLTs (tempeh, lettuce, tomato, with of course a healthy does of mayonnaise and avocado).

-1 8-ounce package tempeh, cut into bacon-thickness strips of about 1/8 inch (along the shorter side of the block)
+1 8-ounce package tempeh, cut into 1/2 inch strips (along the shorter side of the block)

 1 tsp paprika